-Many different factors may influence the quality of air, in particular physical conditions (e.g. temperature, humidity, air circulation), chemical factors (e.g. emissions, gasses, dust etc), biological factors (e.g. fungi, pollen, bacteria etc).
+Many different factors may influence the quality of air, such as physical conditions (e.g. temperature, humidity, air circulation), chemical factors (e.g. emissions, gasses, dust etc) and biological factors (e.g. fungi, pollen, bacteria etc).
 Psychological factors potentially play a role as well.
-Attention has focused on chemicals as possible causes though this should be regarded as one of many potential explanations.
-Actions at European Union and national level.
+Attention has focused on chemicals as possible causes, and has prompted action from the European Union and on a national level.

-The initiative regards the Construction Products Directive (CPD,89/106/CE), later replaced by the Construction Products Regulation 305/2011, which ensure the free movementof all construction products within the EU by harmonising national laws with respect to the essential requirements applicable to these products.
+The initiative regards the Construction Products Directive (CPD, 89/106/CE), later replaced by the which ensure the free movement of all construction products within the EU by harmonising national laws with respect to the essential requirements applicable to these products.

 To that effect, the European Commission set up a database containing information about ‘dangerous substances’ in construction products as well as applicable national and EU legislation.